blaze-slider/blaze-slider/website/docs/intro.md

 Benchmark is measured on Apple M1 Pro CPU with 6X slowdown on Google Chrome 103

-See [Benchmark Repo](https://github.com/blaze-slider/blaze-slider/tree/main/benchmark) for more details
+See [Benchmark Repo](https://github.com/blaze-slider/blaze-slider/tree/main/benchmark) to see how these libraries are tested